By Geraldine Mccaughrean, Sophie Windham

 By Eoin McNamee

 In Book Two in the Ring of Five trilogy, Wilsons Spy Academy has called back their most brilliant trainee spy: Danny Caulfield.
 Danny is to be sent on an urgent mission: to find the treaty stone that protects the Upper World before the Ring of Five, leaders of the Cherbs, destroy it and wage war.
 Danny and his friend Dixie - a spy who can appear and disappear at will - must set off the Kingdom of Morne to save the stone.
 But the Cherb children have got there first, and the King of Morne pits Danny against them in a contest for the stone.
 Lily, a Cherb, reveals to Danny that she is his sister: she urges him to join the Ring of Five with her.
 Danny is locked into a battle between the two worlds and with himself.
 Who's side is he on?
 Wilsons or the Ring of Five?
 And how much can he truly trust Lily?
-A high-stakes spy adventure, complete with double crossings, brilliant spy inventions, and a hero who has everything to learn about who he really is.

 By Alan Durant, Simon Rickerty